Main Forum: Thursday 8th August to Sunday 11th August 2019

 Pre-Forum Expedition: Wednesday 7th August to Thursday 8th August 2019 (optional, numbers limited)

-Come and turn over a new leaf at the Australian Association for Bush Adventure Therapy (AABAT) National Forum and experience the transformational nature of Bush Adventure Therapy in 2019!
+Come and turn over a new leaf at the Australian Association for Bush Adventure Therapy (AABAT) National Forum in Queensland and experience the transformational nature of Bush Adventure Therapy in 2019!

 The forum will be in two parts, an optional pre-forum expedition conducted Wednesday 7th to Thursday 8th August 2019, followed by a standing forum commencing from the evening of Thursday 8th to Sunday 11th August 2019.